jupyterlite/jupyterlite/docs/howto/configure/loading_indicator.md

 You can also configure the loading indicator for specific applications by placing the configuration file in the respective application directory:

-- For JupyterLab: `lab/jupyter-lite.json` or `lab/jupyter-lite.ipynb`
+- For JupyterLab: `lab/jupyter-lite.json`
-- For Jupyter Notebook: `tree/jupyter-lite.json` or `tree/jupyter-lite.ipynb`
+- For Jupyter Notebook:
+  - `tree/jupyter-lite.json`
+  - `notebooks/jupyter-lite.json`
+  - `edit/jupyter-lite.json`
+  - `consoles/jupyter-lite.json`
-- For REPL: `repl/jupyter-lite.json` or `repl/jupyter-lite.ipynb`
+- For REPL: `repl/jupyter-lite.json`

 For example, to enable the loading indicator for the REPL interface only, create a file at `repl/jupyter-lite.json` with: